iZettle/dropwizard-metrics-influxdb/README.md

 ### Fields

-We default to only report the median (p50), the 99th percentile and the 1m rate for timers, and just the 1m rate for meters.
+We default to report the median (p50), the 75th, 99th and 99.9th
+percentiles and the 1m rate for timers, and just the 1m rate for meters.
 Since we report every minute the 5 and 15 minute rates can be calculated from the 1 minute rate.

 ## Sender Types